enginBozkurt/RemoteSLAM/README.md

     See more support on our Wiki page

-SLAM algorithmd soon to be supported:
+SLAM algorithms soon to be supported:
 * DSO and LDSO (mono).
 Wiki page

     https://github.com/JakobEngel/dso